-You can connect to an RDS instance through a MySQL client.
+You can connect to an RDS instance through the MySQL client.

-RDS for MySQL is fully compatible with MySQL, so you can connect to RDS in the way you connect to an on-premises MySQL server.
+RDS for MySQL is fully compatible with MySQL, so you can connect to your RDS instance in the way you connect to an on-premises MySQL server.
 This document introduces the connection procedure by taking the MySQL-Front client as an example.
-When connecting to an RDS instance, choose to use the intranet or Internet address as follows:
+When connecting to an RDS instance, use an intranet or Internet address as follows:

 Log on with a client

 - In the RDS whitelist, add the IP address of the computer that runs the client.
-For information on how to set the whitelist, see Set a whitelist.
+For information about how to set the whitelist, see Set a whitelist.

 - Start the MySQL-Front client.

 - In the Open Connection window, click New, as shown in the following figure.

 - Enter the RDS connection information.

 - Description Name: Enter the connection task name.
 It is the same as the Host field by default.